 Getting a notice about an IRS tax audit doesn’t necessarily mean you did anything wrong.
 But you have to respond effectively to get beyond the hassle and avoid bigger problems.

-I am John A. Cochran, an experienced tax attorney who has helped many clients resolve audit issues.
-I invite you to contact me at 724-216-5180 to talk about your particular circumstances.
-From my office in Greensburg, I help clients throughout the Pittsburgh area.
+John A. Cochran, Esquire is an experienced tax attorney who has helped many clients resolve audit issues.
+We invite you to contact us at 724-216-5180 to talk about your particular circumstances.
+From our office in Greensburg, we help clients throughout the Pittsburgh area.

 What Type Of Audit Is The IRS Conducting?